- Go off-roading in 4x4 vehicles and see colourful salt works, gravel desert plains and spectacular rock formations

 Day 14 — Limbe, Cameroon

-We start our tour after taking the Zodiacs ashore to visit Limbe in the northern region at the foot of Mt.
+We visit Limbe in the northern region at the foot of Mt.
 Cameroon.
-Our first stop is the Limbe Botanical Gardens founded by Germans in 1892.
+One of our first stops is the Limbe Botanical Gardens founded by Germans in 1892.
 It served as a trials and acclimatisation centre for the introduction of exotic crop species such as coffee, cocoa, rubber, oil palm, banana, teak and sugarcane for distribution within "Kamerun" and other German colonies.
 In its heyday it was said to be one of the most important tropical botanic gardens in the world.

 We will also visit the “Jungle Village” for a cultural presentation of various dances from all over Cameroon.
 Cameroonians are famed for their skilled wood carvings including masks, and Silversea has arranged for various craftsmen to come to display and sell their goods today.
 This unique opportunity will permit you to purchase some very unusual souvenirs.